we11adam/uddns/README.md

   - `duckdns`:
     - `token`: DuckDNS token
     - `domain`: Domain to update, excluding the `duckdns.org` part.
+- `notifiers` is a list of notifiers that UDDNS can use to notify the user of the IP address change.
+Currently supported notifiers are:
+  - `telegram`:
+    - `token`: Telegram bot token
+    - `chat_id`: Telegram chat ID
+    - `proxy`: Proxy URL to use for Telegram API requests if you are behind a (great) firewall.
+Optional.

 ### Running
 Run the binary as the following.
 It will update the DNS record with the current public IP address with a default interval of 30 seconds, which can be overriden with the `UDDNS_INTERVAL` environment variable.
 The format for specifying the interval is flexible, allowing values such as `60s`, `5m`, `1h`, etc.